 Don’t exaggerate your interest or qualifications

 This is one of our most important job interview tips.
-While it's necessary to express enthusiasm for the position, candidates who answer every question with upbeat eagerness may come across as insincere.
-It's also important to avoid overstating your qualifications.
+While it’s necessary to express enthusiasm for the position, candidates who answer every question with upbeat eagerness may come across as insincere.
+It’s also important to avoid overstating your qualifications.
 Hiring managers can often see through this tactic with ease.

 Don’t be negative